 Undertaken usually between weeks 16 and 18, the maternal serum alpha-fetoprotein or AFP test and the multiple marker screening tests are used to find out the risk of a baby having neural tube defects and chromosomal disorders such as Down syndrome.
 The multiple marker test is said to offer more comprehensive results.

-It is important to be financially prepared to get all essential prenatal tests.
-Outpatient health insurance can be a useful aid during such times of considerable medical expenditure.
-Being well-prepared can help you enjoy this phase of your life without feeling stressed out or compromising on your and your baby’s health.
+Being well aware and properly prepared before planning to get pregnant can help you enjoy this phase of your life without feeling stressed out or compromising on your and your baby’s health.
+Stay healthy and stay happy!